-- Neighbourhood Policing Scheme and Burbank's Neighbourhood Police Officer and PCSOs in particular. - Residents have good relationships with the Police and service providers. - Problem drug houses closed down. - Crime and anti-social behaviour has reduced since Burbank Uniting Residents Together (BURT) was formed. - Reduced fear of crime through improved security and addressing open areas (non threatening environment). - Environmental improvements around car parking areas have improved safety to vehicles. - Improved street lighting in hotspot areas around Newhaven Court and Spurn Walk.
-In Goodwin Walk and Burbank Street columns have been upgraded. - A number of alleys have been blocked off with alley gates and this has helped to reduce crime. - Reasonable CCTV provision in the area.
-In particular, the additional camera installed at Bridge Youth Centre which can be 'dialled up' by CCTV Monitoring Centre to view activity in the area. - FAST project contributing towards tackling problems of anti-social behaviour. - Installation of Youth Pod near the Bridge Youth Centre. - A directory is available to enable residents to contact service providers more effectively.
+Strengths Weaknesses Neighbourhood Policing Scheme and Burbank's Neighbourhood Fear of crime.
+Police Officer and PCSOs in particular.
+Criminal behaviour including burglary and anti-social behaviour.
+Residents have good relationships with the Police and service Poor layout of some areas of the estate. providers.
+High arrest rates of youths (night time revellers).
+Problem drug houses closed down.
+Anti-social behaviour: lots of youths hanging around the street in Crime and anti-social behaviour has reduced since Burbank gangs causing a disturbance.
+Uniting Residents Together (BURT) was formed.
+Visible drug related activity and associated problems on the Reduced fear of crime through improved security and addressing estate. open areas (non threatening environment).
+Lots of noise around the area especially on a weekend from pubs Environmental improvements around car parking areas have and nightclubs. improved safety to vehicles.
+Children and young people feel that CCTV should be installed on Improved street lighting in hotspot areas around Newhaven Court streets to reduce the amount of crime and anti-social behaviour. and Spurn Walk.
+In Goodwin Walk and Burbank Street columns Children and young people feel that ideally all houses should have have been upgraded. intruder lights in their back yards and gardens and regular checks A number of alleys have been blocked off with alley gates and this has helped to reduce crime. ensure they are working correctly.
+Reasonable CCTV provision in the area.
+In particular, the Lots of traffic and parking on Clark Street.
+Speeding traffic in additional camera installed at Bridge Youth Centre which can be Victoria Terrace / Maritime Avenue, Clark Street and outside Ward 'dialled up' by CCTV Monitoring Centre to view activity in the area Jackson School.
+FAST project contributing towards tackling problems of anti-social behaviour.
+Installation of Youth Pod near the Bridge Youth Centre.
+A directory is available to enable residents to contact service providers more effectively.